-This physical environment, combining hot ions, sub-relativistic electrons, strong magnetic fields, dynamic turbulence and a strong radiation field provides favorable conditions for the stochastic acceleration of charged particles and for the production of multi-wavelength and multi-messenger emission.
+This physical environment combines hot ions, sub-relativistic electrons, strong magnetic fields, dynamic turbulence, and a strong radiation field.
+Together, these conditions favour the stochastic acceleration of charged particles and the production of multi-wavelength and multi-messenger emission.